canalplus/rx-player/doc/api/Player_Errors.md

   lead to stalling indefinitely as the player won't be able to download new segments arround the current time.

+  For those errors, the `timeInfo` property is set.
+It indicates which position was considered too low and the corresponding manifest bounds.

 - `"MEDIA_TIME_AFTER_MANIFEST"`: The current time in the media is after what is currently declared in the [Manifest](../Getting_Started/Glossary.md#manifest).
 This can lead to stalling indefinitely as the player won't be able to download new segments arround the current time.

+  For those errors, the `timeInfo` property is set.
+It indicates which position was considered too high and the corresponding manifest bounds.

 - `"DISCONTINUITY_ENCOUNTERED"`: A discontinuity (i.e. a hole in the media buffer) has been encontered and seeked over.